General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Building Principles of GPMs

 The second step is post-training, also called fine-tuning, in which the model is adapted to learn task-specific labels and capabilities, essentially \enquote{coloring} the learned structure with domain-specific knowledge.
 Crucially, fine-tuning does not discard the learned distribution but refines it.
 As shown in \Cref{fig:training_workflow}, the fundamental shape of the manifold (the Swiss roll) is preserved.
 The \enquote{coloring} process corresponds to adjusting the internal representations so they now also encode task-specific properties.
 For example, the model learns to map molecules with high solubility to one region of the manifold (e.g., the red area) and those with high toxicity to another.
 The representation of each molecule is thus enriched, now containing information not just about its structural validity but also about its properties.

-Finally, techniques such as \gls{rl} are used to align the model's outputs with preferred choices.
+Finally, techniques such as \gls{rl} are used to align the model's outputs with preferred choices, e.g., human preferences.
 This step further refines the learned distribution by biasing the model's sampling behavior to favor specific modes of the distribution.
-In terms of the representation space, the model learns to prioritize generating or paying attention to points in desirable regions.
 As depicted in the post-training panel of \Cref{fig:training_workflow}, this biases the output towards a specific section of the colored manifold---in this case, perhaps molecules with high solubility (the brighter pink region).